Choosing a franchise website platform is an infrastuctural decision, not a design decision.

 - Corporate brand site for national messaging and consistency

-- Location pages or microsites for local SEO, conversions, and some franchisee tweaks
+- Location pages or microsites for local SEO and conversions, individually differentiated by market

 - Franchise development site to attract new owners